pyenv/pyenv/COMMANDS.md

 ## `pyenv root`

-Display the root directory where versions and shims are kept.
+Displays the root directory where versions and shims are kept.

     $ pyenv root
     /home/user/.pyenv